 Every first day of the month, a new “Now Your Life” article is written.
-The originally chosen topic was to focus on NO CONTACT with a narcissist or toxic personality, but that subject will be postponed until next month … next month because intuition has lead to enlighten, uplift, and bring hope to those who have had thoughts and/or attempted suicide from experiencing a narcissistic situation.
+The original topic was to focus on NO CONTACT with a narcissist or toxic personality, but that subject will be postponed until next month because intuition leads me to enlighten, uplift, and bring hope to those who have had thoughts and/or attempted suicide from experiencing a narcissistic relationship.
 Yes, this is a dark subject, and yes, this is a bit much to take in, but due to some recent news, it is imperative to share this information to create awareness and strengthen others.

 Normally, I always avoid writing in the first person, but today I am going to allow myself because I am deeply affected by a message received from a friend I love and admire.
 I’ve had the complete honor of working with this person closely in life coaching school and am grateful she is allowing the use of her exact text message wording to be used publicly.